The Expedition in Pursuit of Rare Meats: 2020 petition and review

-The Tate removed a description from its website that had described the restaurant as "the most amusing room in Europe" and wrote that "Whistler's treatment of non-white figures reduces them to stereotypes" and that the gallery was "working to become a space that is more relevant, welcoming and inclusive for everyone".
+In August 2020 following a public campaign, The Tate removed a description from its website that had described the restaurant as "the most amusing room in Europe" and wrote that "Whistler's treatment of non-white figures reduces them to stereotypes" and that the gallery was "working to become a space that is more relevant, welcoming and inclusive for everyone".
+In a September 2020, trustees acknowledged that "previous contextualisation of the imagery has not been adequate."

 Martin Bailey wrote in The Art Newspaper that "Tate now faces a dilemma.
 As an art gallery, it can hardly cover the offending figures with a screen and it has a responsibility to allow public access to a work by an important early 20th-century British painter".
 The future visibility of the room will have to be determined, either by appointment or on a limited or permanent basis to visitors.
 A permanent security presence will also be required.
 The notoriety of the mural is also likely to attract many future visitors and thus increase the visibility of the offensive depictions.
 Bailey wrote that by "drawing attention to the two black children and the Chinese figures the overwhelming number of visitors will go to see the mural simply because of the controversy.
 They will focus on the offensive passages rather than engage with it as a work of art—and many more people are likely to view the inappropriate figures than a few years ago".

+2024 reopening the Rex Whistler Room with site-specific commissions

 In February 2022 The Tate announced that the former restaurant would reopen to the public as a display space containing, alongside Whistler's work, "interpretive material" and a site-specific art installation to "critically engage" with the piece.
+In March 2024, The Rex Whistler Commission: Keith Piper: Viva Voce by British artist Keith Piper became the first commission to "reframe" the mural.